nimhbg/wis2box/docs/source/reference/auth.rst

 Removing Access Control
 -----------------------

-A topic becomes open and no longer requires authentication when all tokens have been deleted.
-This can be done by deleting individual tokens, or all tokens for a given topic hierarchy.
+A dataset becomes open and no longer requires authentication when all tokens have been deleted.
+This can be done by deleting individual tokens, or all tokens for a given dataset identifier:

 .. code-block:: bash